 1. Verify that the cluster is running and healthy.
 If you remove a node from a PCE that is not in a healthy state, it can cause downtime.
-There are several ways to check the health of the PCE cluster; see Monitor PCE Health [56].
+There are several ways to check the health of the PCE cluster.